InfraDDS/README.md/README.md

-# Infrastracture for Dynamic Device Scaling(InfraDDS) project vision statement
+# Infrastructure for Dynamic Device Scaling(InfraDDS) project vision statement

 The objective of the InfraDDS initiative is to foster a community-driven, standards-based open ecosystem for next-generation architectures and frameworks built on [Composable Disaggregated Infrastructure technology](https://github.com/InfraDDS/README.md/blob/main/SPEC.md).
 Composable Disaggregated Infrastructure enables data center operators to realize the cost-efficiency, availability, and sustainability advantages of disaggregated cloud computing while utilizing on-premises equipment.